The Superman Monster: Plot

 While grateful to the Kants, Klaus admits that he wishes to resolve matters with his creator, unaware that Luthor has learned of his presence at the farm and has hired a local mob to attack the farm, setting the cottage on fire.
 Johan attempts to defend his family but suffers a fatal heart attack.
 Enraged by this, Klaus attacks Luthor, only to be overwhelmed by a green stone recovered from the spacecraft that Luthor had fashioned into a cane.
-Klaus then returns to the burning cottage to rescue Martha, and Luthor assumes they both perished in the blaze.
-He then returns to Ingolstadt to marry Eloise with his friend, James Olafson as his best man, but Klaus appears and crashes the wedding to get his revenge.
-Luthor produces a gun and tries to shoot Klaus, only for the bullets to bounce off his impenetrable skin and strike Eloise, killing her, and then uses his cane to subdue the enraged Klaus.
+Klaus then returns to the burning cottage to rescue Martha, and Luthor assumes they both died in the blaze.
+He then returns to Ingolstadt to marry Eloise with his friend James Olafson as his best man, but Klaus appears and crashes the wedding.
+Luthor produces a gun and tries to shoot Klaus, only for the bullets to bounce off his skin and strike Eloise, killing her.
+Luthor then uses his cane to subdue Klaus.

-After all the guests leave the tragic scene, James stays behind to look after his friend.
+After all the guests leave the scene, James stays behind to look after his friend.
 As he looks for Luthor, he then learns that Burgomeister Edge had been murdered in his sleep via asphyxiation, and then finds Luthor attempting to revive Eloise with his Revival Matrix.
-Not wanting interference, Luthor shoots James and dumps him downstairs, where he finds a weakened Klaus with a necklace of green stones.
-Luthor manages to revive Eloise, but she is overwhelmed by what has happened to her and rejects him.
+Not wanting interference, Luthor shoots James and dumps him downstairs, where he finds a weakened Klaus with a necklace made of the green stones.
+Luthor resurrects Eloise, but she is overwhelmed by what has happened to her and rejects him.
 Klaus, arriving too late to intervene, comforts Eloise and offers to help her adjust to her new life.
 When Luthor tries to stop them, he is battered away, causing a fire which destroys the Revival Matrix.
 Immune to the flames, Klaus and Eloise embrace and fly away.

-At this point Commissioner Gordon skeptically interrupts White's story, demanding to know how he knows what happened.
-White reveals that, while on a ship travelling to Archangel that had become trapped in ice, he and the crew had encountered Luthor, driven mad by his experiences and desperately searching for a "fortress of solitude" where he believed Klaus and Eloise had eloped.
-White was able to piece together what had happened from Luthor’s ramblings and journals, but Luthor quickly died from hypothermia.
-Upon which, Klaus appears in the sky, now completely healed and glowing angelically.
-After using heat produced from his eyes to free the ship from the ice, Klaus takes Luthor's body and flies for home.
+At this point, Gordon skeptically interrupts White's story, demanding to know how he knows what happened.
+White reveals that, while on a ship that had become trapped in ice, he and the crew encountered Luthor, driven mad and searching for a "fortress of solitude" where he believed Klaus and Eloise had eloped.
+White was able to piece together what had happened from Luthor, who died from hypothermia.
+Klaus appeared and freed the ship from the ice before taking Luthor's body and returning home.
 After concluding his tale, White and Gordon part ways from the Lounge.